Simulating Disky Broad Line Region Reverberation: Introduction

 The optical spectra of active galactic nuclei (AGN) and quasars often show broad emission lines \cite[]{khachikian74} that have widths on the order of $10^{3-4}$ km s$^{-1}$ \citep[e.g.,][]{peterson93}.
 The origin of these broad emission lines is the gaseous region correspondingly called the Broad-Line Region (BLR), which is photoionized by the high-energy continuum coming from the central engine of the AGN.
 Observations of the emission lines show the same variability pattern as the observed optical and UV continuum with a smaller amplitude and a time delay.
 This behavior is known as reverberation of the BLR.
 Reverberation mapping \cite[]{blandford82} can be used to probe the structure and kinematics of the BLR, and has obtained constraints on the extent of the BLR and provides most of the information currently known on BLR sizes.
 Only a few BLR geometries have been successfully spatially resolved using interferometric methods \citep[e.g.,][]{gravity20}, which further confirm the results of reverberation mapping.

-Many intensive reverberation mapping campaigns have been carried out, starting with efforts in the 1990s \citep[see][]{clavel91, korista95} and progressing to more modern efforts, such as the LAMP campaign \citep[see][]{bentz09}, AGN STORM and AGN STORM 2 \citep[see][]{derosa15, kara21}, and the Sloan Digital Sky Surveys \citep[see][]{eisenstein11, blanton17, shen15}.
+Many intensive reverberation mapping campaigns have been carried out, starting with efforts in the 1990s \citep[see][]{clavel91, korista95} and progressing to more modern efforts, such as the LAMP campaign \citep[see][]{bentz09}, AGN STORM and AGN STORM 2 \citep[see][]{derosa15, kara21}, the Sloan Digital Sky Surveys \citep[see][]{eisenstein11, blanton17, shen15}, the Supermassive Black Holes with High Accretion Rates in Active Galactic Nuclei program \citep[see][]{du14}, and the Seoul National University AGN Monitoring Project \citep[see][]{woo19}.
 As a result of such campaigns, a number of behaviors have been identified observationally in the reverberation signatures of the BLR.
 A particular behavior that is vital for obtaining black hole masses in these campaigns in that the BLR is ``virialized" \citep{peterson99, grier13, u22}, or that the gas in the BLR obeys the virial theorem \citep{peterson99, peterson00}.
 Another behavior observed is the ``radius-luminosity" relation -- a correlation between time lag and the continuum luminosity \citep[e.g.,][]{kaspi00, bentz13}.